Keokuk Union Depot Restoration Activity

 Erected beginning in 1891, the Keokuk Union Depot served the train-traveling public well for nearly eight decades.
 During that period the building was maintained in serviceable condition and underwent interior remodeling as requirements changed.
 With the cessation of passenger service to Keokuk in 1967, however, the structure was no longer needed for its primary mission.
 It was put to use for other purposes for which it was not intended, such as storage of surplus railroad equipment.
 Except for a brief period when the Depot served as a base for the original Keokuk Junction Railway's tourist operation, during which the waiting room was renovated, the structure was neglected.

-In 2011, however, responsibility for the Depot passed to the City of Keokuk and efforts are under way to restore this historic structure and enhance its usefulness as a community resource.
+In 2011, however, responsibility for the Depot passed to the City of Keokuk.
+Since then, activity has been under way to restore this historic structure and enhance its usefulness as a community resource.
 This page highlights some of the ongoing efforts in that direction.

 Brackets after restoration, November 2016